mopidy/mopidy/docs/config.rst

     The minimum buffer duration that is given to GStreamer playbin, in milliseconds.

     Expects an integer 0 or higher.
+Defaults to 5000.

     Sets the minimum buffer duration of the GStreamer playbin.
 If you experience buffering/stuttering, it may help to increase this.
 If you experience latency